Tag: ancestors

 Ruth’s Banana Bread: A Taste of Family History

-Ruth’s Banana Bread fills my home with memories of my maternal grandmother.
+Ruth’s Banana Bread fills my home with memories of my maternal grandmother as it bakes.
 As a child, this was a childhood summer treat with Lipton iced tea, sitting by the lilac bush in the squeaky metal chair.
 I was not allowed to drink tea, per the Mormon faith (sorry grandma, the secret is out).
 Sipping the tea felt sophisticated with the earthy woody flavors.
-This leads me to believe it is the reason my tea choices are green or Earl Grey tea.
+This leads me to believe it is why my tea choices are green or Earl Grey.
 I love steeping my tea in my Rae Dunn mug from my daughter.
 Ruth’s Banana Bread wasn’t just a recipe but a quiet act of rebellion, a bond, and a moment out of time, being an adult with my grandmother.

 Ruth Ilene Wake

-My daughter and I rode in a driverless car after the Pink concert.
+My daughter and I rode in a driverless car after the P!nk concert.
 We had no luck with Uber or Lyft.
 Hours after the concert, men were walking around with “Uber” signs and cars, which looked like a kidnapping waiting to happen.
-It was a pleasant ride with Waymo, and the best option for getting home at 2 AM.
+It was a pleasant ride with Waymo, and the best option to get home at 2 AM.
 We enjoyed a cup of nighttime tea and went to bed.

 Ruth’s Story